sam-roth/Keypad/README.md

 serious at this point.**

 Keypad is a text editor written in Python with a flexible plugin system.
-It was formerly known as Stem.

 ## Design Principles